costineesti/about-me/content/index.md

 ### What I've worked on in the past

 * I've been an intern at Bosch for 2 years in a Model-Based team.
 I have successfully automated the regression test using [[Python]] and MATLAB and now I'm working with SIMULINK mathematical models (we're basically simulating cars).
-* I was a serious student in Uni (top 10) and I've really dedicated much time to learn the concepts that they were teaching me.
+* I was a serious student in Uni (amongst the top) and I've really dedicated much time to learn the concepts that they were teaching me.
 * My [[Bachelors|bachelors]] degree is my biggest project yet; having implemented a Kalman Filter in order to achieve sensor fusion between a camera and a IMU in order to get the odometry from an autonomous car.

 ### What I'm currently working on